Aramco launches Jizan, bidders revise Rabigh offer

 The revision is due to the cancellation of the CP2 package for caprolactam and Nylon-6, as CP1 provides feedstock for the cancelled package.

-South Korean group Daelim Industrial had submitted the lowest bids for CP1.
+South Korean group Daelim Industrial (000210.KS) had submitted the lowest bids for CP1.

-Sources said last week, British company Petrofac and South Korea group Engineering and Construction were among contractors that will be part of building the second phase.
-(Reporting by Reem Shamseddine; Editing by Dan Lalor)
+Sources said last week, British company Petrofac (PFC.L) and South Korea group Engineering and Construction (006360.KS) were among contractors that will be part of building the second phase.